 Myth #3: You should avoid all acid-forming foods.

 Developing an alkaline diet does not mean that your diet will be devoid of all acid-forming foods.
 The key issue is balance.
 Both alkaline-forming foods and acid-forming foods are necessary for good health.
 While we might not need some acid-forming foods, like refined sugars or processed grains, we certainly need adequate protein, and all proteins are acid-forming, whether from plant or animal sources.
-As well, certain nuts (such as brazil nuts or pecans) are acid-forming, yet they are nutritious foods.
+As well, certain nuts (such as Brazil nuts or pecans) are acid-forming, yet they are nutritious foods.
 And, while most vegetables alkalize, some are acid-forming, such as chard or peas—yet these foods are also nutritious.

 The most important factor in the alkaline diet is balance.
-In healthy individual, a diet of 65% (by weight) alkaline-forming foods and 35% acid-forming works well.
+In healthy individuals, a diet of 65% (by weight) alkaline-forming foods and 35% acid-forming works well.
 As an example, if you were to have an 8-ounce steak for dinner, you’d need to eat about 23 ounces of alkaline-forming foods during the day to maintain the 65-35 ratio.
 In those with health challenges, an 80-20 ratio of alkaline-forming to acid-forming foods is suggested, simply because it reduces the amount of effort your body needs to put into reducing its acid load.
-(This translates to 40 ounces of alkaline-forming foods as compensation for your 8-ounce steak — or you could simply cut your steak back to 4 ounces instead).
+(This translates to 40 ounces of alkaline-forming foods as compensation for your 8-ounce steak — or you could simply cut your steak back to 4 ounces instead.)

 Myth #4: Urine pH doesn’t change throughout the day.

 Although blood pH must stay stable in a narrow range of 7.35–7.45 for survival, the same is not true for the pH of other fluids such as urine and saliva, as these will vary throughout the day.
-The pH of the urine goes up and down according to the food we eat, exercise, stress, and other variables.
-The kidney is the primary organ responsible for buffering and excretion of metabolic acids, but the kidney cannot excrete urine that is more acidic than a pH of 4.5, as urine this acid would burn the delicate tissues of the kidney.
+The pH of the urine goes up and down according to the foods we eat, exercise, stress, and other variables.
+The kidney is the primary organ responsible for buffering and excreting metabolic acids, but the kidney cannot excrete urine that is more acidic than a pH of 4.5, as urine this acid would burn the delicate tissues of the kidney.
 Interestingly, if you eat a highly acid-forming meal, your urine will often show an alkaline pH a few hours later.
 You may think this is an indication of good systemic pH balance; however, this is the effect of the pancreas producing high amounts of alkalizing digestive compounds in response to the acid-forming foods ingested.

 If you are interested in measuring acid load through a urine pH reading, the most accurate measure is with the first-morning urine after 6 hours of sleep.
-If you cannot go six hours without getting up to urinate, just measure your first morning urine when you get up for the day, but do not eat or work when you get up to urinate in the night.
+If you cannot go six hours without getting up to urinate, just measure your first-morning urine when you get up for the day, but do not eat or work when you get up to urinate in the night.

-Myth #5: Meat, fish, and poultry are acid-forming and thus not good for you.
+Myth #5: Meat, fish, and poultry are acid forming and thus not good for you.

-All protein is acid-forming, whether it’s from fish, beef, turkey, or any other animal food, or even from beans.
+All protein is acid forming, whether it’s from fish, beef, turkey, or any other animal food, or even from beans.
 However, protein consumption is essential for human life.
 In the United States, the recommended daily protein intake for adult females is 46 g/day and 56 g/day for adult males.
-In fact, protein is only acid-forming when taken in higher amounts than about 50-60 g per day.
+In fact, protein is only acid forming when taken in higher amounts than about 50-60 g per day.